Hong Kong Security Watch Report (Q1 2015)

 The trend of botnet C&C security events is summarized below:

-Number of botnet Command and Control Servers was decreasing across the four quarters.
+The number of botnet Command and Control Servers increased this quarter.

-There were 2 C&C servers reported in this quarter.
-One of the reported servers were identified as Zeus C&C servers, while the other was IRC bot C&C servers.
+There were 4 C&C servers reported in this quarter.
+One of the reported servers was identified as Zeus C&C server, while the other three were identified as IRC bot C&C servers.

 The trend of botnet (bots) security events is summarized below:

-Number of Botnet (bots) on Hong Kong network decreased in this quarter.
+Number of Botnet (bots) on Hong Kong network continued to decrease in this quarter since Q3 2014.

 HKCERT urges users to protect computers so as not to become part of the botnets.

 HKCERT has been following up the security events received and proactively engaged local ISPs for the botnet clean up since June 2013.
 Currently, botnet cleanup operations against major botnet family - Pushdo, Citadel, ZeroAccess and GameOver Zeus are still in action.

 HKCERT urges general users to join the cleanup acts.
 Ensure your computers are not being infected and controlled by malicious software.